mshiltonj/resource-routing/README.md

 # Resource Routing

-The Resource Routing package provides a way to build simple, easy restful routes for nodejs & expressjs, with a viewable routing table.
+The Resource Routing package provides a way to a build simple, easy restful route suite for nodejs & expressjs, with a viewable routing table.

 # Summary